inside.ewu.edu

 The program is both extensive and comprehensive.
 It is nationally accredited by CACREP and fulfills education requirements for licensure for mental health counselors.
 Graduates can complete the NBCC exam for National Counselor Certification.

-Note: successful completion of comprehensive examination of conceptual attainments is required.
+Program Requirement: Successful completion of comprehensive examination of conceptual attainments is required.

 Required Courses